RKO Pictures: Library

 The Disney films originally distributed by RKO are owned and fully controlled by the Walt Disney Company, as is the 1940 RKO adaptation of Swiss Family Robinson, purchased by Disney prior to its 1960 remake.
 Rights to many other independent productions distributed by the studio, as well as some notable coproductions, are in new hands.
 Most Samuel Goldwyn films are owned by his estate and administered by Warner Bros. in North America and Miramax—in which Paramount Skydance Corporation currently holds a 49 percent stake—internationally.
 It's a Wonderful Life, coproduced by Frank Capra's Liberty Films, and The Bells of St. Mary's, coproduced by Leo McCarey's Rainbow Productions, are now owned by Paramount Skydance Corporation, through its predecessor Viacom's indirect acquisition of the latter-day Republic Pictures, formerly National Telefilm Associates.
 Notorious, a coproduction between RKO and David Selznick's Vanguard Films, is now owned by Disney; it is currently licensed to the Criterion Collection.
 The Stranger, from William Goetz's International Pictures, has been in the public domain since 1973.
 Eighteen films produced by RKO itself in 1930–31, including Dixiana, were also allowed to fall into the public domain, as were several later in-house productions, including high-profile releases such as The Animal Kingdom, Bird of Paradise, Of Human Bondage, Love Affair, The Hunchback of Notre Dame, and They Knew What They Wanted.
 In early 1956, Hughes bought his beloved Jet Pilot and The Conqueror—along with a Jane Russell vehicle, The Outlaw (1943), he had produced independently and sold to RKO before acquiring the studio—back from RKO Teleradio.
 Hughes failed to renew the copyright on The Outlaw, and it is now in the public domain.
 In 1979, three years after Hughes's death, Universal acquired the rights to The Conqueror.

 European rights

 Ownership of the major European TV and video distribution rights to the RKO library differs by country: In the UK, the RKO rights, long held by Universal Studios, are now under Warner Bros.' control.
-The German rights were acquired in 1969 by KirchGruppe on behalf of its KirchMedia division, which went bankrupt in 2002.
+The German rights were acquired in 1969 by the Kirch Group on behalf of its KirchMedia division, which went bankrupt in 2002.
 EOS Entertainment's Beta Film purchased many of KirchMedia's rights in 2004, and the library as of 2010 was distributed by Kineos, created five years earlier as a Beta Film–KirchMedia joint venture.
 At the end of 2014, Warners took over the French rights from longtime distributor Éditions Montparnasse.
 Rome's Red Film claims the rights in Italy.
 As of 2011, Vértice 360 held the Spanish rights.